LaunchCodeLiftoffProjects/gab-group-a/client/helping-hands/README.md

 # Helping Hands Frontend

 ## Description

 This is the front end React component of the Helping Hands app.
 See the main readme for more info about the main app.

 Uses React, React-Router, Material-Ui.

 ## Info

 In order to run this code, clone the repo, cd into the /client/helping-hands directory, run `yarn install` and `yarn start`.
 Then find the app running at localhost:3000

+//daryn's branch